PCSX2/pcsx2-net-www/docs/setup/bios.md

 #### USB

-- Take the biosdrain.elf file that was downloaded above, and transfer it to a FAT32 formatted, with MBR Disk type (not GPT) USB flash drive.
+- Transfer the biosdrain.elf file to a USB flash drive formatted as FAT32 and MBR (not GPT).

   :::note
-  Please note that some incompatibilities between certain USB drives and PS2 USB drivers have been reported throughout the years.
+  Some incompatibilities between certain USB drives and PS2 USB drivers have been reported throughout the years.
 If your USB drive is not detected by uLaunchELF (`mass:` is empty) please try another one, preferably USB 2.0.
   :::

   - Insert your USB flash drive into your PS2.